Biplane fighter aces

 Teng Ming-Teh led the I-16s of the 4th PG and 24th PS to patrol the airspace over the airfield.
 The Russians at first left the formation, but then turned around and joined in the battle near Liang Tze Lake.
 They claimed six Japanese bombers and seven fighters.

-During the combat Lieutenant Chen Huai-Min of 23rd PS claimed a Japanese plane.
+During the combat Lieutenant Chen Huai-Min of the 23rd PS claimed a Japanese plane.
 His plane was then badly damaged and he rammed another Japanese aircraft and both aircraft exploded in mid-air.
 Chen was killed.

 While the combat was in full swing the four I-15bis of 3rd PG and the six I-15bis of 17th PS arrived overhead at 6500 feet south of Wuhan after that the Japanese bombers had dropped their bombs.
 They immediately joined combat and Shen Tse-Liu, commander of the 3rd PG detachment severely damaged one Japanese bomber.
 His vice-commander Li Chia-Hsun and Mo Ta-Yen each downed a Japanese bomber.
 Zhu Jia-Xun flew the fourth 3rd PG I-15bis.
 During the combat Zhu claimed to have downed one of the G3M2s south-east of Wuchang.
 This was near the position where two of the IJNAF G3M2s was downed.
 Many other Chinese and Russian volunteer pilots also made claims so Zhu should probably only be credited with a "shared" kill.

 The Russian volunteer Aleksey Dushin told in his memoirs that they took of early, first Aleksey Blagoveshchenskiy, after him the entire group in established order.
 The I-15bis were to join battle with the fighters.
-At a height of about 3000m they moved off from Hankou about 100 km in the direction of Nanking, orienting themselves through the gaps in the clouds by the channel of the Yangtze.
+At a height of about 3000m they moved off from Hankow about 100 km in the direction of Nanking, orienting themselves through the gaps in the clouds by the channel of the Yangtze.
 Not finding the fighters, on a return course, through gaps in the clouds they discovered a large group of bombers approaching on a parallel course.
 With a sudden attack at close range they right away set fire to three of the bombers, including the formation leader.
 The formation immediately fell apart and jettisoned its bombs in a rice paddy.
-In the air developed dogfights and in various parts of the sky appeared the torches of burning Japanese aircraft.
+In the air, developed dogfights and in various parts of the sky appeared the torches of burning Japanese aircraft.
 The “Chizhi” chased after the bombers for their full radius of action - more than 200 km.
 When his ammunition was completely exhausted Dushin ran into two A5Ms but there was nothing he could do to them.
 A. S. Zingaev’s group, with an advantageous position attacked a group of Japanese bombers on the approaches to the aerodrome, and in their first attack shot down two (Zingaev shot down the leader).
-In this combat Grigoriy Kravchenko shot down two (or according to other sources - three) aircraft.
+In this combat Grigoriy Kravchenko shot down two (one bomber and one A5M) aircraft.
 But in the end, he was cut off from his formation and hard pressed by four Japanese who set his aircraft afire.
 He was saved by Anton Gubenko, who came to his help at the right moment.

 AA at Wuchang also fired at the Japanese aircraft over Hanyang and claimed two of them.

 A total of 21 Japanese aircraft, 11 fighters and 10 bombers, were claimed shot down in this fierce 30-minute battle and 50 aircrew were killed.
 Two parachuted and were captured.
-However it has only been possible to verify two lost G3M2s.
+However, it has only been possible to verify two lost G3M2s.

-The Japanese reported that when their formation appeared over Hankou, a reported 78 I-15s and I-16s rose to intercept.
+The Japanese reported that when their formation appeared over Hankow, a reported 78 I-15s and I-16s rose to intercept.
 They claimed that in a 30-minute battle they destroyed no fewer than 40 Chinese aircraft while themselves losing only two A5Ms (PO2c Ken-ichi Takahasi (Pilot 19) and PO3c Kinji Fujiwara (Pilot 29) being killed) and two G3M2s.
-During this combat Motonari Suho claimed his first victory (totally 15 victories – 11 in China) but his own aircraft received hits, however; on the way back to base he had to make an emergency landing at Anking because he ran out of fuel.
+During this combat Motonari Suho claimed his first victory (totally 15 victories – 11 in China) but his own aircraft received hits, however; on the way, back to base he had to make an emergency landing at Anking because he ran out of fuel.
 Lieutenant Takahide Aioi claimed his first two victories when he shot down two I-15s (totally 10 victories – 5 in China).
 The Japanese attribute the greatest part of their success to the inexperience of their opponents.
 In other accounts (also based on Japanese sources), 67 Soviet aircraft participated in the battle, of 19 I-15bis and six I-16s were flown by Soviet volunteers.
 According to these accounts the Chinese lost nine aircraft and four pilots.

 After this fierce combat Japanese did not attack Wuhan for a month.

-Despite his rank, he still flew combat missions and on the first day of the Great Patriotic War he shot down two Ju88s during two sorties flying I-16s over the Minsk area.
+Despite his rank, he still flew combat missions and on the first day of the Great Patriotic War he shot down two Ju 88s during two sorties flying I-16s over the Minsk area.

 On 23 June, he claimed a bomber in the Minska area.

-On 1 October, he used an I-16 to destroy an Hs126 over Juchnov-Medyn.
+On 1 October, he used an I-16 to destroy an Hs 126 over Juchnov-Medyn.

 In November 1941, he was appointed commander of the Pilot School in Ulan-Ude but in December 1942, he returned to the front as commander of the 303 IAD.

 General Mayor Zakharov commanded the 303 IAD during the battle of Kursk in July 1943.
-At the time the 303 IAD consisted of 18 GIAP (Yak-7B), 20 IAP (Yak-9), 168 IAP (Yak fighters), 523 IAP (LA-5) and the Normandie-Niemen (the French volunteer unit, equipped with Yak-9s).
+At the time, the 303 IAD consisted of 18 GIAP (Yak-7B), 20 IAP (Yak-9), 168 IAP (Yak fighters), 523 IAP (LA-5) and the Normandie-Niemen (the French volunteer unit, equipped with Yak-9s).

 Later his unit was flying on the 3rd Ukrainian Front.

-During 1943, he claimed an Fw189.
+During 1943, he claimed an Fw 189.

-In the summer of 1944, he shot down a Bf109.
+In the summer of 1944, he shot down a Bf 109.

 In 1945, his unit fought over East Preussia, and by the end of the war he had flown 153 sorties since June 1941, engaging in 48 combats and claimed 10 more victories to his total.